 8. Cook as a Private Chef

 Private chefs are in growing demand in France.
+You might think hiring a cook is only for the wealthy but this is no longer true.
 Many people want high quality meals at home for family dinners or special occasions.

 If you enjoy cooking, starting a personal chef service is a rewarding small business idea.
 You can create menus based on personal tastes or dietary needs which makes the experience feel more personal.
 You do not need a restaurant to start.
 This keeps costs low and offers flexible working hours.